tylerthecoder/pycade/README.md

 # Welcome to pycade

 Hello friends!
-Want to make game, take a look at the [wiki](https://github.com/tylerthecoder/pycade/wiki)
+Want to make game?
+Take a look at the [wiki](https://github.com/tylerthecoder/pycade/wiki) for a getting started guide!